tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 $ mix edeliver migrate production up
 ```

-ALWAYS use `--version` option when running `migrate production down` task
+ALWAYS use `--version` option when running `migrate production down` edeliver
-or else it will rollback all migrations (effectively deleting all data):
+task or else it will rollback all migrations (effectively deleting all data):

 ```sh
 $ mix edeliver migrate production down --version=20170728105044